Kalu: ‘Abaribe has no reason to incite IPOB against me’ - New Telegraph

-Opera news recently reported that a member of the IPOB, Chukwuma Obidike revealed how Senator Abaribe reached out to some members of the IPOB, urging them to attack Senator Kalu’s country home.
-The report quoted Abaribe to have stated that the attack would send a good signal to other stakeholders from the South East who has refused to identify with the IPOB.
+Opera news recently reported that a member of the IPOB, Chukwuma Obidike, revealed how Senator Abaribe reached out to some members of the IPOB, urging them to attack Senator Kalu’s country home.
+The report quoted Abaribe to have stated that the attack would send a good signal to other stakeholders from the South East who have refused to identify with the IPOB.

-But responding to the report, Kalu, in a statement signed by Barrister Emeka Nwala of the Office of the Senate Chief Whip, said Senator Abaribe has no reason to incite IPOB against Senator Kalu.
+But responding to the report, Kalu, in a statement signed by Barrister Emeka Nwala of the Office of the Senate Chief Whip, said Senator Abaribe has no reason to incite IPOB against him.

 Part of the statement reads: “Such reports ought to be ignored because there is no reason for such a call.
 Senator Kalu’s stance on national unity is neither new nor ambiguous to anyone.
 He has long stood for a united Nigeria and anyone trying to take advantage of the current insecurity in Nigeria to create further tension has failed.
 Kalu and Abaribe may share different political ideologies and disciplines but do not welcome destruction.